Department of Labor Logo United States Department of Labor

 Work Schedules

-Most health and safety engineers work full time.
+Most health and safety engineers work full time, and some work more than 40 hours per week.

 How to Become a Health and Safety Engineer About this section